RunestoneInteractive/pythonds/_sources/Graphs/ShortestPathProblems.rst

 Shortest Path Problems
 ----------------------

-When you surf the web, send an email, or log in to a laboratory computer from another location on campus a lot of work is going on behind the scenes to get the information on your computer transferred to another computer.
-The in-depth study of how information flows from one computer to another over the Internet is the primary topic for a class in computer networking.
-However, we will talk about how the Internet works just enough to understand another very important graph algorithm.
+When you surf the Web, send an email, or log in to a laboratory computer from another location on campus, a lot of work is going on behind the scenes to get the information on your computer transferred to another computer.
+The in-depth study of how information flows from one computer to another over the internet is the primary topic for a class in computer networking.
+However, we will talk about how the internet works just enough to understand another very important graph algorithm.

 .. _fig_inet: